Traverse Traveler Arts & Culture

 For More Things to Do in Traverse City

 We love supporting local authors, artists and creators.
 They are a vibrant part of our community.
-If you enjoy the topic of this book review and are looking for more food for thought on Things to Do in Traverse City, explore our Dining, Shopping and Attractions pages for inspiration.
-And don’t forget to download our free Traverse Traveler app.
+If you enjoy the topic of this book review and are looking for more food for thought on Things to Do in Traverse City, explore our blog for inspiration.

 Buying Gemstones with Becky Thatcher